bacox/edgecaffe/README.md

   * `.prototxt` file that describes the network architecture
   * `.caffemodel` file that holds all the trained parameters
 * `./tools`: The ModelSplitter tool
+* `./analysis`: This folder is empty on initialization of the project but will hold the output data of executable `RunPipeline`.

 ## Install dependencies